MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Get-MoveRequest.md

 ### -SourceDatabase
 This parameter is available only in on-premises Exchange.

-The SourceDatabase parameter specifies that all mailboxes being moved from the specified source database are returned.
-You can use the following values:
+The SourceDatabase parameter returns all mailboxes that are being moved from the specified source mailbox database.
+You can use any value that uniquely identifies the database.
+For example:

-- GUID of the database
+- Name

-- Database name
+- Distinguished name (DN)

+- GUID

 You can't use this parameter with the Identity parameter.